moadAlami/dwm/README.md

 This build uses the following patches:

+  * [actualfullscreen](https://dwm.suckless.org/patches/actualfullscreen/) - Actually toggle fullscreen for a window, instead of toggling the status bar and the monocle layout.
   * [alpha](https://dwm.suckless.org/patches/alpha/) - Allow dwm to have translucent bars, while keeping all the text on it opaque.
   * [dragmfact](https://dwm.suckless.org/patches/dragmfact/) - Adds the ability to resize the split in the tile layout by holding the modkey and dragging the mouse.
   * [fakefullscreen](https://dwm.suckless.org/patches/fakefullscreen/) - Only allows clients to "fullscreen" into the space given to them.